osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 Complete the following procedure to configure the BACnet data source:

-1. Using any text editor, create a file that contains an OPC UA data source in JSON form.
+1. Using any text editor, create a file that contains an BACnet data source in JSON form.
     - For content structure, see [BACnet data source example](#opc-bacnet-data-source-example).
     - For a table of all available parameters, see [BACnet data source parameters](#opc-bacnet-data-source-parameters).
 2. Save the file, for example as _DataSource.config.json_.